 If there’s a small hard object in your drain and you want to get it out, DO NOT use a plunger or other object that will push it down deeper and make it even harder to remove.

 You’re better off using a wet-dry vacuum to suck it out.
-Or you can rely on Garon T Plumbing to remove it for you.
+Or you can rely on Garon T Plumbing, Heating, and Air Conditioning to remove it for you.
 That’s what we’re here for, and we’ll be happy to help you out.

 #15 – Pay Attention to Leaks